Uglydoll: Film

 In May 2011, it was announced that Illumination had acquired the rights to Uglydolls to make an animated feature film.
 Chris Meledandri was set to produce, with a screenplay from Larry Stuckey.
 The original creators, David Horvath and Sun-Min Kim, were set to executive produce.
 Four years later, in 2015, the American magazine Variety reported that an animated film based on Uglydolls would be the first family and animation project produced by STXfilms.
-The film, produced by Robert Rodriguez, was released on May 3, 2019.
+The film, produced by Robert Rodriguez, was released on May 3, 2019 to negative reviews from critics and was a commercial failure.

-Cancelled television series
+Proposed television series

-In May 2018, Hulu signed a deal with STX Entertainment to produce an animated television series based on UglyDolls.
+In May 2018, less than a year prior to the film's release, Hulu signed a deal with STX Entertainment to produce an animated television series based on UglyDolls.
 Hulu also gained VOD rights to the animated film.
 The series was meant to consist of 26 episodes per season with a projected release date of early 2020.
-However, due to the film’s financial failure, no further updates regarding the series have been announced as of 2025.
+However, due to the film’s financial failure, there have been no updates on the project since.

+On April 25, 2026, a series made with generative AI was launched on the film's YouTube channel, which caused controversy.